RealityBending/DoggoNogoValidation/documents/preregistration.md

 List specific, concise, and testable hypotheses.
 Please state if the hypotheses are directional or non-directional.
 If directional, state the direction.
 A predicted effect is also appropriate here.
 If a specific interaction or moderation is important to your research, you can list that as a separate hypothesis.
 -->

-1. Validity of the gamified version will be equivalent to that of the non-gamified version (**i.e.,...**).
+1. The validity of the gamified version will be equivalent to that of the non-gamified version (**i.e.,...**).
+  - The correlation between individual task indices (e.g., median RT) should be high between the two versions.
 2. The gamified version will be more engaging (**as measured by... participant rating?
 Maintaining quick RT for longer?**) than the non-gamified version.
+  - Higher ratings of task enjoyment for the gamified version.
+  - RT variability (e.g., SD(RTs)) should be lower for the gamified version.

 ## Design Plan